pastagang/pastagang/london/learn/readme.md

 # How to learn live coding

 At this week's [london live coding](/london) meetup, someone asked how to learn live coding.
 People gave lots of different suggestions.
 Here they all are.
-I've tried to remember them all, but if I missed any, let me (Lu) know on the [london discord server](/london) or anywhere else.

-Or if you have anything to add or edit, please [go for it](https://github.com/pastagang/pastagang/tree/main/london/learn) :)
+Over time, people have added more resources to this list!
+If you have anything to add or edit, please [go for it](https://github.com/pastagang/pastagang/tree/main/london/learn) :)

 ## Resources